stannebm/donation-app/assets/README.md

 ## Getting Started

-This folder can be compiled separately from Phoenix, if you are a frontend developer Otherwise, running `mix phx.server` will call the "watchers" function `node`, that in turn compiles this
+This folder can be compiled separately from Phoenix, if you are a frontend developer.

+Otherwise, running `mix phx.server` will call the "watchers" function `node`, that in turn compiles this

 ## FAQ